Rambo III

-Rambo III is a 1988 American action film directed by Peter MacDonald and co-written by Sylvester Stallone, who also reprises his role as Vietnam War veteran John Rambo.
-A sequel to Rambo: First Blood Part II (1985), it is the third installment in the Rambo franchise.
+Rambo III is a 1988 American action film starring Sylvester Stallone as Vietnam War veteran John Rambo.
+Directed by Peter MacDonald, the script was co-written by Stallone and Sheldon Lettich.
+It is a sequel to Rambo: First Blood Part II (1985) and the third installment in the Rambo film series.
+Richard Crenna reprises his role as Colonel Sam Trautman.

 The film depicts fictional events during the Soviet–Afghan War.
-In the film, Rambo sets out on a dangerous journey to Afghanistan in order to rescue his former commander and his longtime best friend, Col. Sam Trautman, from the hands of an extremely powerful and ruthless Soviet Army colonel who is bent on killing both Trautman and Rambo, while helping a local band of Afghan rebels fight against Soviet forces threatening to destroy their village.
+In the film, Rambo sets out on a dangerous journey to the Democratic Republic of Afghanistan in order to rescue his former commander and his longtime best friend, Col. Trautman, from the hands of an extremely powerful and ruthless Soviet Army colonel who is bent on killing both Trautman and Rambo, while helping a local band of Afghan rebels fight against Soviet forces threatening to destroy their village.

 Rambo III was released worldwide on May 25, 1988.
 At the time of its release, Rambo III was the most expensive film ever made with a production budget between $58 and $63 million.
-The film was not well received by critics and grossed less than its predecessor, Rambo: First Blood Part II, earning $189 million worldwide.
+The film was not well received by critics and grossed less than its predecessor, Rambo: First Blood Part II, grossing $189 million worldwide.
+It was nominated for five categories at the 9th Golden Raspberry Awards, winning Worst Actor.
 A sequel, Rambo, was released in 2008 with Stallone reprising his role and also directing the film.

 Plot

-John Rambo settles in a Thai monastery and helps with construction work on the monastery grounds.
-He supports the monastery by competing in krabi-krabong matches in nearby Bangkok.
-His old friend and ally Colonel Sam Trautman visits, and explains that he is putting together a mercenary team for a CIA-sponsored mission to supply the Mujahideen and other tribes as they try to repel the Soviet Army in Afghanistan.
-Despite being shown photos of civilians suffering at the hands of the Soviet military, Rambo refuses to join, as he is tired of fighting.
-Trautman proceeds anyway and is ambushed by enemy forces near the border, resulting in all of his men being killed.
-Trautman is captured and sent to a large mountain base to be interrogated by Soviet Colonel Zaysen and his henchman Sergeant Kourov.
+After leaving the military behind, former U.S. Army Green Beret John Rambo has settled in a Thai Buddhist monastery, helping with construction work and competing in krabi–krabong matches in Bangkok, donating his winnings.
+His old friend and ally Colonel Sam Trautman visits and explains that he is putting together a mercenary team for a CIA-sponsored mission to supply the Mujahideen and other tribes as they fight the Soviet Army in Afghanistan.
+Despite being shown photos of civilians suffering at the hands of the Soviets, Rambo refuses to join, as he is tired of fighting.
+Trautman proceeds anyway but is ambushed at the border by Soviet forces, who kill his team and capture him.
+Trautman is sent to a large mountain base to be interrogated by Soviet Colonel Zaysen and his henchman Sergeant Kourov.

-Embassy official Robert Griggs informs Rambo of Col. Trautman's capture but refuses to approve a rescue mission for fear of drawing the United States into the war.
-Aware that Trautman will die otherwise, Rambo gets permission to undertake a solo rescue on the condition that he will be disavowed in the event of capture or death.
-Rambo flies to Peshawar, Pakistan, where he intends to convince local arms dealer Mousa Ghani to bring him to Khost, the town closest to the Soviet base where Trautman is held captive.
+Embassy official Robert Griggs informs Rambo of Trautman's capture but refuses to approve a rescue mission for fear of drawing the U.S. into the war.
+Aware that Trautman will die otherwise, Rambo receives permission to undertake a solo rescue on the condition that he will be disavowed in the event of capture or death.
+Rambo flies to Peshawar, Pakistan, where he convinces arms dealer Mousa Ghani to bring him to Khost, the town closest to the Soviet base where Trautman is held captive.